foundation-model-stack/fms-hf-tuning/README.md

 (*) - Supported with `fms-hf-tuning` v2.0.1 or later

 (**) - Supported for q,k,v,o layers . `all-linear` target modules does not infer on vLLM yet.

+(***) - Supported from platform up to 8k context length - same architecture as llama3-8b

 ## Training